-You only get one chance to make a first impression, and that goes for dogs as well.
+You only get one chance to make a first impression, which also goes for dogs.
 When you first bring your new dog home, try to keep the introduction process low-key.
-Bring it in through a side or back door, if possible, rather than making a big entrance through the front.
+If possible, bring it in through a side or back door rather than making a big entrance through the front.
 This will help your new dog feel less overwhelmed.

 If you have other dogs in the house, allow them to sniff each other through a closed door or, better yet, a fence before actually meeting.
 This will help them get used to each other's scent and start to become familiar with one another.
 Then, once they seem comfortable, you can let them meet face-to-face, but be sure to do this in a neutral area, like an open field or park.
 This way, neither dog feels like they're on their own territory.